PortalSpeedruns/portalDocs/documentation/main/16-chamber19.md

 A faster [LAG] route that warps you into some goo you have to swim out of (hence the name).
 A replacement for the single [LAG] that leads nicely into double [LAG].

-### Double LAG
+### Advanced - No SLA Double LAG

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/CgPd65CZAR4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Uses Edge Glitches and Portal Peeks to set up a second LAG.
-Use [the other double lag video](https://www.youtube.com/watch?v=MjwnD5K2lkQ&t=272s) as well to understand how the second LAG works.
+Uses [Edge Glitches](./movement-and-glitches#glitches-edge-glitch) and Portal Peeks to set up a second LAG.
+Use [the other double lag video](https://www.youtube.com/watch?v=MjwnD5K2lkQ&t=272s) as well to understand how the second [LAG] works.

 ## Out of Bounds